Help End Child Labour: 22 Brands Committed to Child Labour Free Clothing

 Child Labour – A Persistent Problem

 Child labour is one issue we looked at in our article Why Is Sustainable And Ethical Fashion Important?
-What Everyone Should Know?
 It also came up as the issue people were most interested to know more about in our survey Perspectives on Sustainable Fashion.
 Unfortunately, it remains a huge global problem.

 The International Labour Organisation (ILO) estimates that there are 160 million children involved in child labour as of their 2021 press release.
 Almost half of them (72.5 million) are involved in hazardous work.